mrpotatocode/mrpotatocode/README.md

 Hi.
 I’m MrPotatoCode.
 This is a Github README, _updated Dec 2022_.

 I work as a Senior Model Steward Partner at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in machine learning models.
+Previously I have worked as a data scientist/engineer/analyst at several non profits and healthcare organizations.

 This winter, I am teaching [SQL](https://github.com/mrpotatocode/DSI_SQL) at the [University of Toronto Data Sciences Institute](https://datasciences.utoronto.ca/).